tbalbone31/prophet_lesson/README.md

 A new python environment can be set up using the instructions for installing environments from a file (https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) and the file prophet_lesson.yml in the Github repository.

+### Data

+You will need the following data:

+LCC_footfall_cleaned_2021.csv from https://data.cdrc.ac.uk/dataset/leeds-city-council-footfall-camera-aggregated-data.
+Put this in the data/inputs folder

+The regressor data are in the the data/inputs folder already

 Please feel free to reach out should there be any issues.